eclipse-iofog/iofog.org/content/docs/1.0.0/tutorial/deploy-our-microservice.md

-# Deploy Your Microservice
+# Deploy Our Microservice

 In this step we'll learn how to deploy our newly created microservice to our ioFog tutorial environment.

-## Register Your Docker Image
+## Register Our Docker Image

 With our Docker image from the previous step in hand, it's time to publish it to a [Docker Registry](https://docs.docker.com/registry/).

-While you can use a custom registry (or the public [Docker Hub](https://hub.docker.com/)), the Controller also comes with a built-in private registry that represents the local cache on the ioFog edge compute nodes.
+While we can use a custom registry (or the public [Docker Hub](https://hub.docker.com/)), the Controller also comes with a built-in private registry that represents the local cache on the ioFog edge compute nodes.

 To get a list of the container registries, we can use `registry list`: